Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in

 \subsection{Validation on random distributions and safe manipulation}

 We further validate the proposed approach, in particular in terms of safety, by evaluating its performance on $30$ different mass distributions.
-Two criteria are of importance in defining safety in the box rotation problems: 1) The evolution of the \textit{balance error} $err_{balance}=||r_{geom}-\frac{(P_y^1+P_y^2)}{2}||_2^2$, which indicates how well $r_{geom}$ is centered between the two conveyors, and 2) whether the method is capable of aborting the manipulation early (\textit{i.e.} at the end of the exploration phase) for mass distributions that are physically hazardous to rotate.
+Two criteria are of importance in defining safety in the box rotation problems: 1) The evolution of the \textit{balance error} $err_{balance}=||r_{geom}-0.5(P_y^1+P_y^2)||_2^2$, which indicates how well $r_{geom}$ is centered between the two conveyors, and 2) whether the method is capable of aborting the manipulation early (\textit{i.e.} at the end of the exploration phase) for mass distributions that are physically hazardous to rotate.
 For the first criterion, based on the real robot, a hard threshold of $0.1\times box\_length$ is considered as the safety limit.
-Given that the boxes used in these experiments are approximately of dimensions $40cms\times 30cms \times 15cms$ (length, width, height), this corresponds to $4.0cms$.
-For the second criterion, it is first important to define what we mean by hazardous when talking about distributions.
-Let us note the box as a volume $([0, l_{box}]\times [0, w_{box}]\times [0,h_{box}]$ with $l_{box}, w_{box}, h_{box} $ the length, width and height of the box, and let us partition the length and width in four equal parts: $\{[0, \frac{l_{box}}{4}], [\frac{l_{box}}{4}, \frac{l_{box}}{2}], [\frac{l_{box}}{2}, 3\frac{l_{box}}{4}], [3\frac{l_{box}}{4}, l_{box}]\}$ and similarly for the width.
-We will say that

-A box mass distribution is \textit{hazardous} to rotate if its entire mass is concentrated in one of those volumes: \begin{scriptsize}
+The boxes used in our experiments are dimensions $40cms\times 30cms \times 15cms$, so this corresponds to $4.0cms$.
+For the second criterion, we must first define what we mean by hazardous.
+Noting the box as a volume $([0, l_{box}]\times [0, w_{box}]\times [0,h_{box}]$ with $l_{box}, w_{box}, h_{box} $ the length, width and height of the box, we partition the length and width in four equal parts: $\{[0, \frac{l_{box}}{4}], [\frac{l_{box}}{4}, \frac{l_{box}}{2}], [\frac{l_{box}}{2}, 3\frac{l_{box}}{4}], [3\frac{l_{box}}{4}, l_{box}]\}$ for the length and similarly for the width.
+We will say that a box mass distribution is \textit{hazardous} to rotate if its entire mass is concentrated in one of those volumes: